harvester/docs/docs/advanced/settings.md

 _Available as of v1.2.0_

-This setting lets you define the support bundle's default timeout duration in minutes.
-Use `0` to disable the timeout feature.
+This setting allows you to define the number of minutes Harvester allows for the completion of the support bundle generation process.
+The process is considered to have failed when the data collection and file packing tasks are not completed within the configured number of minutes.
+Harvester will not continue or retry support bundle generation processes that have timed out.
+When the value is "0", the timeout feature is disabled.

 Default: `10`